friendica/red/doc/Groups-and-Privacy.md

 On your "Settings" page, you may create a set of default permissions which apply to every post that you create.

 Once you have created a post, you can not change the permissions assigned.
 Within seconds it has been delivered to lots of people - and perhaps everybody it was addressed to.
 If you mistakenly created a message and wish you could take it back, the best you can do is to delete it.
 We will send out a delete notification to everybody who received the message - and this should wipe out the message with the same speed it was initially propagated.
 In most cases it will be completely wiped from the Internet - in under a minute.
-Again, this applies to Friendika networks.
+Again, this applies to Friendica networks.
 Once a message spreads to other networks, it may not be removed quickly and in some cases it may not be removed at all.

-In case you haven't yet figured this out, we are encouraging you to encourage your friends to use Friendika - because all these privacy features work much better within a privacy-aware network.
-Many of the other social networks Friendika can connect to have no privacy controls.
+In case you haven't yet figured this out, we are encouraging you to encourage your friends to use Friendica - because all these privacy features work much better within a privacy-aware network.
+Many of the other social networks Friendica can connect to have no privacy controls.